datawire/ambassador-docs/docs/argo/latest/reference/ambassador-cloud-rollouts.md

         # ...
         # The rest of the file is omitted for simplicity.
 ```
-3. If no `Rollout` object matching the [deployment manifest name](#a8riorolloutsdeployment) is found in the **templates** folder (which should only
+3. If there is no `Rollout` object that matches the [deployment manifest name](#a8riorolloutsdeployment) in the **templates** folder,
-happen the first time a rollout is created), use the example above to create one.
-More information about the `Rollout`
+use the example above to create one.
+More information about the `Rollout`.
+This should only occur the first time a rollout is created.
-spec can be found in [the official Argo Rollouts documentation](https://argoproj.github.io/argo-rollouts/features/specification/).
+For more information about `Rollout` spec see [the official Argo Rollouts documentation](https://argoproj.github.io/argo-rollouts/features/specification/).
 4. Create a `Service` object for the canary pods by duplicating the existing service and appending `-canary` to its name.
 5. Create a `Mapping` object pointing to the "stable" `Service`.
-6. Ambassador Cloud will then update those manifests on a new branch, open a pull request targeting the
+6. Ambassador Cloud updates the manifests on a new branch.
+Then opens a pull request to target the
-[base branch](#a8riorolloutsscmbranch) and show you the new rollout in the service rollouts page.
+[base branch](#a8riorolloutsscmbranch).
+The new rollout appears in the service's rollouts page, with a "Merge pull request" button.
-You'll see a "Merge pull request" button that will take you to the pull request where you can approve it and merge it.
+Click on this button to open the pull request page, where you can approve and merge it.
-7. Before merging the pull request, disable the Argo Application's auto-sync feature in case you have it enabled.
+7. Before you merge the pull request, disable the Argo Application's auto-sync feature in case you have it enabled.
 You will
-re-enable it back in step 7.
+re-enable it back in step 9.
 Once the pull request is merged, Argo CD will detect that a new version of the `Application` has
 been pushed on the repository.
 8. Now you will have to configure your Argo Application to use the Ambassador Helm values file
 **after** your own.
-This configuration can be found in the `Parameters` section of your Application.
+This configuration is found in the `Parameters` section of your Application.
 <Alert severity="warning">
     By default, Argo CD fetches data from your repository every 3 minutes.
 If still don't see the Ambassador
     Helm values file and don't want to wait any longer, you can run a "Refresh" or "Hard Refresh" of the